-NV-heaps [9] and Mnemosyne [44] extend the software transactional memory semantics to include persistence.
+NV-heaps [12] and Mnemosyne [47] extend the software transactional memory semantics to include persistence.
 NV-heaps restrict the interface to NVRAM to an object-oriented programming model, and provide garbage collection for persistent memory objects-this is important, because memory leaks are especially problematic for non-volatile memory.
 We believe the techniques we presented in this paper are complementary to the ones introduced by NV-heaps.
-Mnemosyne, like Rio Vista [25] before it, also identifies the need for separating the memory allocator metadata from the allocated blocks of non-volatile memory, but it stores this metadata unguarded in NVRAM-this scheme is therefore more vulnerable to corruption and data loss than NVMalloc (see discussion in Section 3.2).
+Mnemosyne, like Rio Vista [26] before it, also identifies the need for separating the memory allocator metadata from the allocated blocks of non-volatile memory, but it stores this metadata unguarded in NVRAM-this scheme is therefore more vulnerable to corruption and data loss than NVMalloc (see discussion in Section 3.2).
 NV-heaps uses the BPFS epoch barriers for guarantees about ordering, while Mnemosyne relies on non-cacheable writes.

-A versioned B+ tree implementation for NVRAM has been presented in [43].
+A versioned B+ tree for NVRAM has been presented in [45].
 It relies on cache line flushes for maintaining write ordering.

 The aforementioned systems rely solely on external solutions for wear-out prevention.

 Memory Management.
-Throughout this paper, we extensively compare NVMalloc with the GNU C Library's popular malloc implementation, which is based on dlmalloc [24].
-Many other memory allocators exist [5, 14, 16], but they are generally focused on multithread performance and their optimizations are orthogonal to ours.
-Some of their techniques work against our wear leveling goals (e.g., jemalloc's expressed goal to concentrate allocations into as few pages as possible), but most are optimizations orthogonal to ours.
+Throughout this paper, we extensively compare NVMalloc with the GNU C Library's popular malloc implementation, which is based on dlmalloc [25].
+Many other memory allocators exist [7, 16, 18], but they are generally focused on multithread performance (Section 8.1.1 also compares with jemalloc and Hoard).
+Some of their techniques work against our wear leveling goals (e.g., concentrating allocations into as few pages as possible), but most are optimizations orthogonal to ours.